 Encouraging habitats for benign bug-eating creatures can also aid in natural pest control.
-Another excellent example of why habitation of creatures should be encouraged in green spaces is of butterflies.
+Another excellent example of why the habitation of creatures should be encouraged in green spaces is butterflies.

 Butterflies and bees are vital for pollination and diversity.
 Therefore, if you are growing fruit trees that need pollinating, having butterflies and bees around can significantly help.

 The law of the jungle applies to any green space, let it be a home garden or a huge farm: the best-adapted and strongest plants will grow profusely, while the plants that are unsuitable to the soil or surrounding environment will struggle to survive.